Doctor Aphra: Doctor Aphra: Chaos Agent (2025)

-A new ongoing comics series launched in June 2025, set in the New Republic phase of the Star Wars timeline, shortly after the events of Return Of The Jedi.
-Written by Cherish Chen, with art from Gabriel Guzman, the series begins with Luke Skywalker recruiting Aphra.
+A new comics series launched in June 2025, set in the New Republic phase of the Star Wars timeline, shortly after the events of Return Of The Jedi.
+Written by Cherish Chen, with art from Gabriel Guzman, the series begins with Luke Skywalker recruiting Aphra, when Chen saying that Aphra is the same as fans know her, but has had to deal with "unexpected consequences...in the aftermath of the Empire falling apart" and called Aphra a "fun character" and "chaos agent".
+The series ended after five issues.